WHAT WE DO

-Our life skills curriculum focuses on the principles that we as athletes learn and acquire from playing sports—often times outside the specifics of the game.
-These include work ethic, motivation, response to failure, ability to work with others, confidence and self awareness.
+Our life skills curriculum focuses on the principles that we as athletes learn and acquire from playing sports—often outside the specifics of the game.
+These include work ethic, motivation, response to failure, teamwork, confidence and self awareness.

 We believe that education is critical for our student-athletes and coaches to succeed.
 Our goal is to use our lacrosse programs to help increase attendance and improve graduation rates.
-Providing annual university and primary school support to our coaches and student athletes.
+Providing annual university and high-school scholarhips to our coaches and student athletes.

 Our student-athletes also have the opportunity to participate in various extracurricular activities outside of regular lacrosse practice.
 These activities vary by site, and include field trips, camps, and cultural celebrations.
 They not only help build relationships between coaches and players but it fosters attendance and increases enrollment.

 LtN supplements the feeding programs in the communities where we work.
 This includes the addition of fruits, vegetables, cheese and fortified milk to government staples like beans and rice.
 Feeding programs bolster overall nutrient and caloric intake and acts as an incentive for parents to send their children to school and after school programs.